nathanberry97/personalWebsite/posts/myNeovimConfig.md

 vim.keymap.set('n', 'K', vim.lsp.buf.hover, {})
 ```

-In terms of my setup with LSP I find using
+In terms of my setup with the LSP I find using
 [nvim-cmp](https://github.com/hrsh7th/nvim-cmp)
 makes the whole process feel seamless,
 [nvim-cmp](https://github.com/hrsh7th/nvim-cmp)
 is a completion engine which enables for autocompletion.
 Basically it helps to unlock the full potential of using LSPs in your
-configuration.
+config.

 If I were to write my config again I would probably only install
 [fzf.vim](https://github.com/junegunn/fzf.vim),
 [mason](https://github.com/williamboman/mason.nvim), and
 [nvim-cmp](https://github.com/hrsh7th/nvim-cmp).
-Then only adding other plugins when I hit pain points in my work follow,
+Then only adding other plugins when I hit pain points in my work flow,
 as I know it is tempting to install loads of other plugins but I feel
 that its only going to slow you down in the long run.

-## keybindings
+## Keybindings

-Now moving on to some of my favourite keybindings I use.
+Now moving on to some of my favourite keybindings I use, just to note I set
-I have covered some of my keybindings I use with some of the plugins I use
-but here are some handy ones to have configured too:
+space as my leader key because I find this most comfortable.
+So with out anything further to do here are some of my favourite bindings I
+use:

 ```
--- Leader and key mappings
-vim.g.mapleader = ' '

 -- Standard key mappings
 vim.keymap.set('n', '-', ':Ex<CR>')
 vim.keymap.set('n', '<leader>s', function() vim.o.spell = not vim.o.spell end)